Physician-Led Metabolic Medicine for Women in Midlife

 Q: Do you prescribe GLP-1 medications such as semaglutide (Wegovy) or tirzepatide (Zepbound)?

-A: Yes, when clinically appropriate, GLP-1 medications can be part of a balanced treatment plan, particularly when insulin resistance or metabolic dysfunction is contributing to weight gain.
-We do not prescribe GLP-1 medications unless patients are also willing to participate
+A: Yes, when clinically appropriate, GLP-1 medications can be prescribed as part of a balanced treatment plan, particularly when insulin resistance or metabolic dysfunction is contributing to weight gain.
+I do not prescribe GLP-1 medications unless patients are also willing to participate in lifestyle-based health measures when appropriate.

 For some patients, medications such as GLP-1 therapies may be part of a broader treatment plan.
 For others, meaningful improvement occurs through targeted changes in metabolic health and body composition without medication.
 Treatment decisions are individualized and based on a comprehensive medical evaluation rather than a one-size-fits-all approach.